Elachista imatrella: Taxonomy

 Elachista imatrella was first formally described in 1971 by the Finnish entomologist Max von Schanz with its type biology given as in the vicinity of Imatra in southeastern Finland.
-This species is closely related to Elachista cinereopunctella This species is classified within the tetragella species complex of the genus Elasticha.
-The grass miner moths in the family Elastichidae are classified within the superfamily Gelechioidea of the clade Ditrysia, the lepidopteran clade which includes all of the butterflies and the majority of moth species.
+This species is closely related to Elachista cinereopunctella.
+This species is classified within the tetragella species complex of the genus Elachista.

 Description

-Elachista imatrella is a small moth, the females have a forewing length of 3.4mm while that of the male is 3.2 to 3.7mm.
+Elachista imatrella is a small moth, the females have a forewing length of 3.4 mm while that of the male is 3.2 to 3.7 mm.
 These are dull coloured moths, dominated by greys and browns and similar to that of E. cinereopunctella, although it tends to be smaller.
 However, the most reliable method of identifying the males of this species from E. cinereopunctella is by comparing the male genitalia.
 The aedeagus is the principal feature to separate these species with that of E. imatrella being actually and comparatively longer in E. imatrella than in E. cinereopunctella.